Plant

 The most common way for growing strawberries is in raised garden beds.
 And this method comes with many benefits!
 Strawberries require good draining, which garden beds offer.
 Thanks to the controlled space, the fast-growing plants are kept contained, and weeds won’t grow as much as they would on the ground.
 And as the plants aren’t directly on the ground, it helps to protect them from insects and birds.

-Before you start your project, you’ll need a few things – a garden bed, a high-quality potting medium, and baby strawberry plants.
-Choosing a garden bed is up to your own personal preferences.
-With many available options on the market, there is something suitable for everyone.
 When it comes to the soil, you should always use a good quality, well-draining potting mix for growing strawberries.
+What is the best soil for growing strawberries in a raised bed?
 The chosen medium should be fertile and light.
 Another thing to remember is that strawberries enjoy a slightly acidic environment – the soil pH level should be between 5.8 and 6.2.
 And last but not least, choose your desired strawberry variety!

 Planting strawberries in raised beds